sedaro/sedaro-python/sedaro/README.md

    # Keying into any property existing on the corresponding Sedaro block, will return that properties value.
    subsystem_client.name
    >>> 'And in the darkness to bind them'
-   # Keying into a property that is a relationship field, will return a `BlockClient` corresponding to the related `Block` (or `list` of `BlockClient`s) if it's a many-side relationship field.
+   # Keying into a property that is a relationship field, will return a `BlockClient` corresponding to the related `Block` (or `list` of `BlockClient`s if it's a many-side relationship field).
    subsystem.satellite
    >>> Satellite(
    >>>   id=5